 There are a few other important features worth noting about DesignContest.com.
 For example, the company manages a dedicated knowledge-base of design information for you to troll through, expanding your horizons with a better education.
 Likewise, there’s also a dedicated design forum used by other designers like you.
 It’s a great place to talk about contests or get feedback from your last project.
 Add to this superior moderation, a fully updated design blog, and the aforementioned pre-qualification, and you’re looking at a first-rate community of nothing but designers.

-All in all, DesignContest.com is an incredible way to hone your skills, expand your creativity, experience new projects, and potentially win a lot of money for your efforts.
+Overall, DesignContest.com is an incredible way to hone your skills, expand your creativity, experience new projects, and potentially win a lot of money for your efforts.
 You never know what doors will open with the site, making it an indispensable tool in our eyes.
 If you haven’t been already, consider using DesignContest.com for your next design project.